 Gardening and Farming including weeding, planting, harvesting, cleaning,

 Foundry and metal work including gouging, polishing, mold break out, slushing

 Construction including concrete and brick work, painting, fabrication

 Administrative, fundraising, marketing, web and graphic design, programming

 We are seeking someone with savvy and know-how to navigate the world of social media and marketing who also can get their hands dirty planting in the gardens, painting temple steps and help on a concrete pour.
-It is the best of both worlds to work part-time helping build Odiyan's online presence and still get to harvest the apples and learn how to cook vegetarian.
+It is the best of both worlds to work part-time helping build Odiyan's online presence and also help out with our many outdoor activities.
 Please contact us if you are an outdoors loving online specialist!